 To enable reuse of existing NIEM artifacts transformations are also provided to “reverse engineer” existing MPD artifacts to NIEM-UML.

-In addition to the above, NIEM-UML-3 includes transformations to assist in the process of converting from NIEM-2 to NIEM-3.

 NIEM-UML Libraries

 A central tenet of NIEM is reuse.
 NIEM-UML facilitates reuse by providing the NIEM reference namespaces as NIEM-UML models.
 The reference namespaces represent the reusable information sharing vocabularies defined as part of the NIEM process.
 These vocabularies are reused in all NIEM models.